[ Printer Friendly Version ] [ Report Abuse ]

 “What’s a fifth year?”
 Annie asked, and Lily winced inwardly.

 “That’s what our school called A-levels,” Lily said quickly.
 Edwin had explained A-levels to her, but she didn’t really properly understand them.
-She hoped that she was referring to them right.
+She hoped that she was referring to them correctly.
 “Now he’s studying to be a… doctor.”

 She needed to just not volunteer this kind of information.
 She liked Annie too much to lie to her.